roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service discovery DNS/Optimize DNS resolution for an ACK cluster.md

 For more information about CoreDNS, see [CoreDNS](https://coredns.io/).

-## Adjust the number of CoreDNS pod replicas properly
+## Adjust the number of CoreDNS pods properly

-A proper ratio of CoreDNS pod replicas to nodes in a Kubernetes cluster improves the performance of service discovery for the cluster.
+Setting a proper ratio of CoreDNS pods to nodes in a Kubernetes cluster improves the performance of service discovery for the cluster.
 We recommend that you set the ratio to 1:8.

--   If you do not need to expand your cluster on a large scale, you can run the following command to change the number of pod replicas:
+-   If you do not want to expand your cluster on a large scale, you can run the following command to change the number of pods:

     ```
     kubectl scale --replicas={target} deployment/coredns -n kube-system